 Export Exports the entire VPN configuration.
-Move to USB drive Moves the VPN configuration to a USB drive and initiates USB mode .
 Save Saves the VPN configuration.
 Configuration Wizard Opens the VPN Configuration Wizard .
 Reload default configuration The Windows Enterprise VPN Client comes with a default VPN configuration that can be used to test opening a VPN tunnel.
 This menu is used to reload the default configuration at any time.
 Reset Resets the VPN configuration after confirmation by the user.
 Close all tunnels Closes all open tunnels.